MotiWolff/Military-Test-Materials/README.md

 ## Overview

 This repository provides a comprehensive guide for preparing backend test projects focused on modern distributed systems and data processing.
 The guide emphasizes Docker containerization, real-time data streaming with Kafka, search capabilities with Elasticsearch, API development with FastAPI, natural language processing, speech-to-text conversion, and document storage with MongoDB.
+Look at this project: [Test-Project](https://github.com/MotiWolff/DummyProject)

 ## Prerequisites